Nigerian Navy Recruitment 2020/2021 Portal - how to Apply Now!

 A3 – Aircraft Engineering Artificers (Airframe Engine) Qualification

-Candidates interested in this position must have a Certificate/Diploma in Aircraft Electrics & Avionics recognized by ICAO.
-They must have an SSCE/WASSCE certificate or it’s equivalent with at least five (5) credits, in core subjects, including English Language, Mathematics, Physics and Chemistry.
+Certificate/Diploma in Aircraft Electrics & Avionics recognized by ICAO and 5 credits at SSCE or equivalent including English Language, Mathematics, Physics and Chemistry.

-Applicants should have an OND in Marine or Mechanical Engineering (at least Lower Credit).
-Candidates must also possess an SSCE certificate or it’s equivalent with at least five (5) credits, including core courses like English Language, Maths, Physics and Chemistry.
+Minimum of OND Lower Credit in Marine or Mechanical Engineering and 5 credits at SSCE or equivalent including English Language, Mathematics, Physics and Chemistry.

-They must have an SSCE/WASSCE certificate or it’s equivalent with at least five (5) credits, in core subjects, including English Language, Mathematics, Physics and Chemistry.
+SSCE or equivalent with 5 credits including English Language, Mathematics, Physics and Chemistry.
 Also intermediate City & Guilds or Trade Test II could be considered.
-Possessing Technical biasness is an advantage.
+Technical bias will be an advantage.

-Candidates applying for this postion must have an SSCE/WASSCE certificate or it’s equivalent with at least five (5) credits, in core subjects, including English Language, Mathematics, Physics and Chemistry. it shold also be noted that intermediate City & Guilds or Trade Test II could be considered, being technically biased is an great advantage.
+SSCE or equivalent with 5 credits including English Language, Mathematics, Physics and Chemistry.
+Also intermediate City & Guilds or Trade Test II could be considered.
+Technical bias will be an advantage.

 C1 – Communications